Growing Your Podcast Community With Social Media

 - What if folks are too busy or want to avoid experimenting with something from Facebook?

-Here are some best management practices now that you've built this fantastic, thriving, engaged social media community.
+Here are some best management practices now that you've built this fantastic, thriving, engaged podcast community with social media.

 - Develop a consistent voice – be sure to have an authentic voice and tone.
 Your community would appreciate honesty and dependability.

 - Be responsive – your followers must know that you care about their comments and aren't only there to promote your brand.